Ensembl/ensembl-genes/src/python/ensembl/genes/info_from_registry/README.md

 Contains basic settings for anno command generation.

 `assing_clade_based_on_tax.py`
 Created a taxonomy dictionary based on information stored in the taxonomy table in the registry.
+Args: server_info (dict): MySQL connection information under 'registry', registry_info (dict): Dictionary with at least a 'taxon_id' key.

 `assign_species_prefix.py`

 `build_anno_commands.py`
 Creates anno command based on information gathered from the registry and the clade settings.
+Args: core_adaptor (dict): Contains database connection info with keys: 'dbname', 'host', 'port', 'user', 'pass', output_params (dict): Dictionary where input/output file paths and directories are specified.
+The final command strings are added here. anno_settings (dict): Annotation settings such as number of threads and diamond validation DB path. settings (dict): General pipeline settings, including repeat library usage.

 `check_if_annotated.py`
 Checks if a GCA has already been annotated and gives back an error message if it has been.